hammingweight/gangplank/examples/test/README.md

  * It took 2.23 seconds to evaluate the 10,000 test samples
  * There are 104,202 model weights
  * 1122 model weights have a value less than -0.3

+The same metrics can be queried via the [Prometheus dashboard](http://localhost:9090)